How Zerto Works

 One simple, scalable solution saves you time and resources while making it easier and faster to manage workloads at scale

-Integrate with other solutions, customize and streamline operations with rich set of Swagger-based RESTful APIs and PowerShell cmdlets.
+Integrate with other solutions, customize protection and streamline operations with rich set of Swagger-based RESTful APIs and PowerShell cmdlets.

 Complete visibility and insights across multi-site and multi-cloud environments, plus predictive modeling—all at no additional cost.

 ZVM: Zerto Virtual Manager

-ZVM manages everything needed for the replication between the production and recovery sites, except for the actual replication of data.
+ZVM manages everything needed for replication between the production and recovery sites, except for the actual replication of data.

 VRA: Virtual Replication Manager

-This appliance manages the replication of data from protected entities to its local and/or remote target where it stores the data in the journal.
+This appliance manages data replication from protected entities to its local and/or remote target where it stores the data in the journal.

 VPGs: Virtual Protection Groups

-PGS allow consistent recovery of an entire application, and all its dependencies, to a consistent point in time, even if the VMs reside on disparate datastores or hosts.
+VPGs enable consistent recovery of an entire multi-VM application, and all its dependencies, to the exact same point in time, even if the VMs reside on disparate datastores or hosts.

-The journal stores all changes for a user-defined period, up to 30 days, and allows you to recover to any point in time within that journal using recovery points that are only separated by 5-10 seconds.
+The journal stores all changes for a user-defined period, from one hour up to 30 days.
+It allows you to recover to any point in time within that journal using recovery points that are only separated by 5-10 seconds.

 Zerto Components in a DR architecture within a virtualized environment

 Example: Disaster Recovery

-The disaster reference architecture depicted in the figure on the right shows a set of proven practices for setting Zerto up where a single remote target is being used as the recovery site.
+The disaster recovery reference architecture on the right demonstrates proven practices for setting Zerto with a single remote target used as the recovery site.

-Protected VMs are grouped in VPGs with consistency across all the VMs within each VPG.
+In a single remote target architecture, protected VMs are organized in protection groups with VM-level consistency.
 A remote journal is configured on the remote target side and used for short-term recovery scenarios where recovery granularity of just seconds can be achieved.
-The recommend journal history period for this journal is 8 days as this will cover most recovery scenarios.
-All changes on the protected VMs are then kept for 8 days before being promoted to the remote replica disk(s).
+The recommended journal history period for this journal is eight days as this will cover most recovery scenarios, including ransomware.
+All changes on the protected VMs are then kept for eight days before promotion to the remote replica disk(s).